-After passing the orals qualifying exam, a student presents his/her dissertation prospectus for formal approval in a colloquium including all members of the dissertation committee.
+After passing the orals qualifying exam, students present their dissertation prospectus for formal approval in a colloquium including all members of the dissertation committee.
 Normally the colloquium meets for one and a half hours.
 Students usually select three faculty members to serve on the dissertation committee.
 (The dissertation committee need not be composed of the same faculty who examined the student in orals.)
 The principle dissertation advisor must be a member of the History Department and the Academic Senate.
 Under the advice of the student's advisor, one faculty member of the dissertation committee may be from outside the university.

 The prospectus is a concise discussion of the student's planned project of research.
 It should be no more than 15 pages, double-spaced, and slightly longer than a grant proposal.
-The prose should identify the major themes and questions the project will engage, briefly discuss existing historiography and other research on this topic, and explain why this is a valuable project of study.
+The prose should identify the major themes and questions the project will engage, briefly discuss existing historiography and other research on this topic and explain why this is a valuable project of study.
 A good prospectus usually includes brief discussion of planned chapters and planned archival research.

 Both oral exams and the prospectus colloquia should be completed by the end of spring quarter of the third year.
 Exceptions may be granted through petition to the Graduate Program Committee and Department Chair.
-(Students who fail to complete their oral exams and prospectus colloquia before the end of spring quarter of the third year will lose their eligibility for 5 + 2 funding, if applicable.)